Appealing Hartford Decisions

 Hartford has 45 days to decide your appeal:

-- Must provide written decision
+- Must provide a written decision explaining the specific reason(s) for any denial

 If Appeal Approved

-- Benefits should begin promptly
+- Benefits should begin within 30 days

 If Appeal Denied